Model Diffusion for Certifiable Few-shot Transfer Learning: Experiments

 \textbf{Sampler vs Zoo:} Our approach compresses the upstream set of pre-trained models into a learned model generator.
 Selecting among the upstream models using downstream task performance as a criterion provides an alternative approach to learning that also corresponds to a finite hypothesis space.
 Our generator approach was motivated by ensuring scalability with respect to a large number of upstream models, and also to improve accuracy by enabling interpolation between upstream models rather than solely being limited to selecting one of them.
 Figure~\ref{fig:teaser_clip} shows that \ourShort{}'s diffusion sampler tends to provide improved accuracy compared to its raw model zoo, especially for Flowers and DTD.
 On average across all datasets STEEL consistently outperforms Model Zoo.
 Detailed per-dataset per-shot performance is deferred to Appendix \ref{app:extra_vision}, Table \ref{tab:vision_accuracies}.
+Furthermore, we show in Appendix~\ref{app:certifying_zs} how to certify zero-shot CLIP using confidence intervals, and demonstrate that \ourShort{} not only achieves tighter guarantees but also substantially outperforms it in terms of empirical performance.